Ahmed-M-Elshal/Finding-Lane-Lines-on-the-Road/writeup.md

 ### Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when there are no lain lines or there color is changed.
+One potential shortcoming would be what would happen when there are no lane lines or there color is changed.

 Another shortcoming could be founed where there curves on the road.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to detect any lain line one the road.
+A possible improvement would be to detect any lane line one the road.

 Another potential improvement could be to make Hough Transform detect the curves on the road.